PennyLaneAI/pennylane-rigetti/README.rst

 Installation
 ============

-PennyLane-Forest, as well as all required Python packages mentioned above, can be installed via ``pip``:
+PennyLane-Rigetti, as well as all required Python packages mentioned above, can be installed via ``pip``:
 ::

-   	$ python -m pip install pennylane-forest
+   	$ python -m pip install pennylane-rigetti

 Make sure you are using the Python 3 version of pip.

-Alternatively, you can install PennyLane-Forest from the source code by navigating to the top-level directory and running
+Alternatively, you can install PennyLane-Rigetti from the source code by navigating to the top-level directory and running
 ::

 	$ python setup.py install